emacs-mirror/emacs/mps/manual/source/topic/plinth.rst

 .. c:function:: mps_res_t mps_io_create(mps_io_t *io_o)

-    A :term:`plinth` function for setting up the I/O module.
+    A :term:`plinth` function for creating an I/O stream for the :term:`telemetry stream`.

-    ``io_o`` points to a location which the plinth may update with a pointer to its internal state, if any.
+    ``io_o`` points to a location suitable for storing a pointer to an I/O stream.

-    Returns :c:macro:`MPS_RES_OK` if successful.
+    If successful, the function must update this location with a suitable pointer for the telemetry stream and return :c:macro:`MPS_RES_OK`.
+Otherwise, it must return some other :term:`result code`.

-    The MPS calls this function to set up the I/O module, for example if there are events in the :term:`telemetry stream` that need to be output.
+    The MPS calls this function to create the I/O stream for telemetry output.
 A typical plinth will use it to open a file for writing, or to connect to the system logging interface.

     .. note::